verma-suraj/Java-DSA-100Days-Challenge/Day_15/notes.md

 Similar to the previous problem, but avoids printing duplicate subsequences.
 Example: For input `"aaa"` → valid output is `["", "a", "aa", "aaa"]` (no repetitions)

-📌 We use a `HashSet` to keep track of already printed subsequences.

 🔗 [View Solution → impUniqueSubsequence.java](https://github.com/verma-suraj/Java-DSA-100Days-Challenge/blob/6c93017ba64d3d5dec7fcd110bb9df0f7f1352d2/Day_15/Practice_Problems/impUniqueSubsequence.java)